-- Move disk from peg 3 to peg 2

-- Move disk from peg 1 to peg 3
+- Move disk from peg 1 to peg 3 - Move disk from peg 1 to peg 2

-- Move disk from peg 2 to peg 1

 Now we will figure out how many steps are required to solve a four-disk puzzle.
 You cannot complete this game without moving the largest disk.
 However, in order to move the largest disk, we first had to move all the smaller disks to an empty peg.
 If we had four disks instead of three, then we would first have to move the top three to an empty peg (7 moves), then move the largest disk (1 move), then again move the three disks from their temporary peg to rest on top of the largest disk (another 7 moves).
 The whole procedure will take 7 + 1 + 7 = 15 moves.
-More generally, to move a stack of size n from the left to the right peg, you first need to move a stack of size n-1 from the left to the middle peg, and then from the middle peg to the right peg once you have moved the nth disk to the right peg.
-To move a stack of size n-1 from the middle to the right, you first need to move a stack of size n-1 from the middle to the left, then move the (n-1)th disk to the right, and then move the stack of n-2 from the left to the right peg, and so on.
+More generally, to move a stack of size n from the left to the right peg, you first need to move a stack of size n - 1 from the left to the middle peg, and then from the middle peg to the right peg once you have moved the nth disk to the right peg.
+To move a stack of size n - 2 from the middle to the left, then move the (n - 1)th disk to the right, and then move the stack of n - 2 from the left to the right peg, and so on.